Catholic University of Leuven (1834–1968): Library

 The library of the Catholic University dating from 1834 was housed in the University Hall, a building which in its oldest parts dated back to 1317.
-This was destroyed in August 1914 by invading German forces, with the loss of approximately 230,000 books, 950 manuscripts, and 800 incunabula.
+This was destroyed in August 1914 after outbreak of the First World War by invading German forces, with the loss of approximately 230,000 books, 950 manuscripts, and 800 incunabula.
 Materials lost included the Easter Island tablet bearing Rongorongo text E and the oldest Czech Bible.

 After the First World War, a new library was built on the Mgr.
 Ladeuzeplein, designed by the American architect Whitney Warren in a neo-Flemish-Renaissance style.
 Construction took place between 1921 and 1928.
 Its monumental size is a reflection of the Allied victory against Germany, and it is one of the largest university buildings in the city.
 The library's collections were rebuilt with donations from all around the world, outraged by the barbaric act which it had suffered.
-In 1940, during the second German invasion of Leuven, the building largely burnt down, with the loss of 900,000 manuscripts and books.
+In 1940, during the second German invasion of Leuven in World War II, the building largely burnt down, with the loss of 900,000 manuscripts and books.
 The building was rebuilt after the war in accordance with Warren's design.

 The library's tower included a 48-bell Gillett and Johnston carillon installed in 1928, and dedicated to the memory of the engineers of the United States who died in all wars.
 After having fallen into complete disrepair and neglect, efforts began in the early 1980s to restore the carillon.
 With the cooperation of the Belgian American Educational Foundation and the University, organized efforts to restore the carillon began.
 The restoration fell to Eijsbouts and the bell count increased to 63.
 The newly restored carillon was rededicated in October 1983, with a series of lectures, concerts, statements from diplomats including Ronald Reagan, and European carillon keyboard standardization agreements.

 The library's collections were again restored after the war, and by the time of the split in 1968 had approximately four million books.
 The separation of the university into distinct French-language and Dutch-language institutions in 1968 entailed a division of the central library holdings.
 This was done on the basis of alternate shelfmarks (except in cases where a work clearly belonged to one section or the other, e.g. was written by a member of faculty or bequeathed by an alumnus whose linguistic allegiance was clear).
 This gave rise to the factoid that encyclopedias and runs of periodicals were divided by volume between the two universities, but actually such series bear single shelfmarks.

 The building on the Mgr.
 Ladeuzeplein is now the central library of the Katholieke Universiteit Leuven.